 1. Figure out a way to make sure the setup of the game does not kill you!

 Some sort of organiser can really help you out and we only played 2 games before we decided we needed to make setup and playing easier.
 We looked hard at buying the amazing Broken Token Organizer but decided against it because of the cost.
-We instead went with the Folded Space Gloomhaven (FS-GLO) insert.
+We instead went with the Folded Space Gloomhaven (FS-GLO) insert to save some moneyt.
 It turned out cheap but maybe not the best solution overall.
 It is okay for storage, but getting the game ready to be played is still a bit of a chore.